mibur1/psy111/book/introduction/1_Setup/2_Usage.md

 >>>
 ```

+Simply put, the Python interpreter is the program that executes your Python code.
+It translates the written code into a form that the computer can understand and then runs it.
 Inside the interpreter we can write any kind of Python code, like printing a message:

 ```
 >>> print("Welcome to psy111!")